Back to Home

 https://www.cips.org/cips-for-business/performance/ethics/corporate-code-of-ethics/

-With respect to Shawbrook customers, as part of our customer due diligence standards we look to identify and verify control and ownership structures for all entities, and then screen all relevant parties for adverse media.
+With respect to Shawbrook customers, as part of our customer due diligence standards we look to identify and verify control and ownership structures for all entities and then screen all relevant parties for adverse media.
 Additionally, as part of our risk assessment process, we have factored in industry risk scores that are inherently higher risk for modern slavery and human trafficking.
 These customer risk scores then drive additional due diligence requirements and heightened ongoing monitoring.

 Policies in relation to Slavery and Human Trafficking